-In addition to the Basic Skills Exam (BSE) on September 15, there will be two midterm exams and a final exam.
+There will be two midterm exams and a final exam.
 For exam times and further info, see the see the Exams and Grading page.

 Your grade for the course will be based on your performance on exams, WeBWorK, and participation in workshop: